JessKaria/project-3/README.md

 We all collaborated on our MVC and tested the routes we were responsible for, we all ran tests on Insomnia asking ourselves the following questions for each request.

-* Sending a blank response do I get a response?
+* Sending a blank response, do I get a response?
 * Do I get the correct response?
 * Do I get the correct data and only what information I need?
 * Can I access the data without authentication?